SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-customize-lists-and-libraries.md

  - Custom branding
  - PowerApps and Flow integration

-Numerous customizations are currently not supported for "modern" lists and libraries:
+Some customizations are currently not supported for "modern" lists and libraries:

  - JSLink-based field customizations (see Note on *SharePoint Framework Extensions*)
  - JSLink-based view customizations (see Note on *SharePoint Framework Extensions*)